 - Injury or damage to back muscles, nerves, or ligaments

 - Spinal column injuries

 - Traumatic brain injuries

 John Foy & Associates can help answer any of your questions after a car accident, including how to make sure you see the right doctor.
-We have been helping car accident victims win the compensation they need for over 20 years.
-We can help you, too—starting with a FREE consultation.
+Our personal injury attorneys have been helping car accident victims win the compensation they need for over 20 years, and we can help you, too—starting with a FREE consultation.
 To get started today, call us at (404) 400-4000 now.